-EARNING ASSETS

-Student loans
+EARNING ASSETS Student loans 1.0 8.0

-Warehousing advances 1.0

-Academic facilities financings

-Cash and investments

 Total earning assets 5.5

-BORROWINGS

-Short-term borrowings
+BORROWINGS Short-term borrowings

-Long-term borrowings

 Total borrowings 2.0

 In the above table, Treasury receipts and variable rate asset-backed securities, although generally liquid in nature, extend the weighted average remaining term to maturity of cash and investments to 5.5 years.
 As loans are securitized, the need for long-term on-balance sheet financing will decrease.